 Coleman Country Day Camp — Merrick

 The motto here is the "Power of Fun."
 This camp offers traditional activities such as swimming, canoeing, horseback riding, and more in a Western theme.
 Other activities include archery, basketball, cooking, computer, jewelry, nature, and more.
-There is even a weeklong circus camp.
 This camp has programs for children nursery aged through 10th grade.
 Coleman is a "tease-free zone," emphasizing the importance of eliminating bullying and creating an inclusive environment.

 Friends Academy Summer Camps — Locust Valley

 This camp offers children 3-15 more than 30 programs on a 65-acre campus along with access to offsite facilities.
+Kids can enjoy courses like cooking, dance, and American Sign Language.
 Friends Academy offers flexible options, including mini-day camps for younger children and travel options for older kids.
 Lunch and transportation are included.

 Get close to the animals at Greentrees Country Day School and Camp.